Shadows in dyonic Kerr-Sen black holes: Discussion and conclusions

 \section{Discussion and conclusions}

-In this paper we have revisited black holes with dyonic charges in Einstein-Maxwell-Dilaton-Axion (EMDA) theory in the context of the observations on shadows of the supermassive black holes M87$^*$ and SgrA$^*$.
+In this paper we have revisited black holes with dyonic charges in Einstein-Maxwell--dilaton-axion (EMDA) theory in the context of the observations on shadows of the supermassive black holes M87$^*$ and SgrA$^*$.

 First we outlined the derivation of the static black hole solution by direct integration of the field equations of EMDA theory.
 Further, the rotating version (the dyonic Kerr-Sen black hole) was obtained from the static solution by applying the Newman-Janis algorithm.
 Thereafter, we analyzed the structure of the static black holes in detail.
 The differences with the standard Reissner-Nordstr\"om (RN) black holes are parametrized by the quantity $Z_c^2=P^2+Q^2$.
 These static black holes have a single horizon (the event horizon) unlike non-extremal RN black holes.
 For either $P=0$ or $Q=0$ the axion field vanishes.
 However the dilaton field vanishes only when both $P=0$ and $Q=0$, which is the case for the Schwarzschild black hole.
 Thus there is no solution with only axion and Maxwell's electromagnetic field but without dilaton field.
 The reason lies in the structure of the EMDA action where the axion field is linearly coupled with $F_{\mu\nu}\tilde{F}^{\mu\nu}$.
 The static dyonic black holes satisfy all energy conditions outside the event horizon.
 There is also no stable photon orbit outside the event horizon of these static dyonic black holes.